bmlt-enabled/bmlt-export/readme.txt

 == Description ==

-BMLT Export is a plugin that displays the next 'N' number of meetings from the current time on your page or in a widget using the upcoming_meetings shortcode.
+BMLT Export is a plugin that will automatically send a BMLT Export to NAWS once a month..

--- Shortcode parameters can be combined

 == Usage ==

-A minimum of root_server, services and timezone attributes are required, which would return the next 5 meetings in simple view with a 15minute grace period.

-Ex. [upcoming_meetings root_server=&quot;https://www.domain.org/main_server&quot; services=&quot;50&quot; timezone=&quot;America/New_York&quot;]
+A minimum of root_server, service body must be set.

 == MORE INFORMATION ==